Our Business Model

 Speed and determination in coordinating the various phases enhance overall efficiency.
 Communication and interaction between people and departments is key to achieving a constant stream of new solutions and a creative process that generates unique products.

-The importance assigned to the design and continuous development of new models is what lies at the base of the Group's success.
-During 2012, Luxottica added approximately 1,700 new styles to its eyewear collections.
+Emphasis on product design and the continuous development of new styles are key to Luxottica’s success.
+During 2013, Luxottica added approximately 1,900 new styles to its eyewear collections.

 Idea and Design

 The idea for a model comes spontaneously, like a stroke of lightening.
 The fruit of a sudden intuition followed by long reflection, it is always grounded in meticulous study of markets and fashion.